 Important Information to Give Your Accountant Before Filing Taxes

-Below is a checklist of important information to give your accountant so they can successfully file your income tax return.
+Below is an expandable checklist of important information to give your accountant so they can successfully file your income tax return.

 We will need personal information for you, your spouse, and any dependents that you will be claiming on your tax return.